pedrogasg/jetson-setup/README.md

 + [Micro SD](https://www.sandisk.com/home/memory-cards/microsd-cards/extreme-microsd) (At least 32G)

-+ Standard Computer Jumper Caps]
++ Standard Computer Jumper Caps

-+ A micro USB to cable
++ A micro USB cable

 ## Preparing the kit
+---

 You only need to put the kit together if you want you can follow the tutorials